Tourism Brittany

 • The Saint-Thomas Gate: the quieter entrance to the ramparts, away from the crowds.

-• The first sea baths: this trend, which arrived from England in the 19th century, transformed Saint-Malo.
+• The first sea baths: this fashion, which arrived from England in the 19th century, transformed Saint-Malo.

-• The astonishing bathing carriages: these small shelters, drawn by horses, allowed ladies to bathe without being seen.
+• The astonishing rolling cabins: these small shelters pulled by horses to allow ladies to bathe without being seen.

 • The Sillon breakwaters: the enormous wooden piles designed to protect the coast from erosion.

-• The Fort National: the fortress built by Vauban to defend Saint-Malo against attacks from the sea.
+• Fort National: the fortress built by Vauban to defend Saint-Malo against attacks from the sea.

-• Vauban, Louis XIV’s military genius: the man who dotted France with fortresses reputed to be impregnable.
+• Vauban, Louis XIV’s military genius: the man who covered France with fortresses reputed to be impregnable.

 🎧 Continue the full tour : 7,50 €